ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 ```
 {: pre}

 The `expiration for starting upgrade` allows you to configure a 'timeout' period that the upgrade job must start within before it is automatically cancelled.
 In addition, test the upgrade in staging upfront to ensure that the upgrade completes within your desired time window.
 If, for example, you want to complete the upgrade within 1 hour, and you tested the upgrade and know that it takes 50 minutes, then your upgrade job must start within 10 minutes of you confirming that you want to upgrade.
 Therefore, set the expiration to 10 minutes, so that if it doesn't start within that time, it won't overrun your window.
+For more information, see the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdatabaseinplaceversionupgrade).

 ### Upgrading through the CLI
 {: #upgrading-in-place-cli}